• Skip to main content

 Comai county is high in northeast and low in southwest, with an average elevation of 4500 meters.
 The lowest elevation is 3266 meters, located at the junction of Dangba Village and Lhozhag County, with a relative elevation difference of 3511 meters across the county.

-The annual sunshine hours in Comai County is 2,800 hours, and the annual frost-free period is 90 days.
-The annual average temperature is 8.2℃, the extreme minimum temperature is -18.2℃, and the extreme maximum temperature is 30.0℃.
+Annual sunshine hours in Comai County is 2,800 hours, and annual frost-free period is 90 days.
+Annual average temperature is 8.2℃, the extreme minimum temperature is -18.2℃, and the extreme maximum temperature is 30.0℃.
 Annual precipitation is about 300-400 mm

 Population and ethnicity